 Dusk can be an exciting time in the countryside.
 As the day draws to an end, noises echo around the woodlands.
 This guided walk focuses on badgers, owls and bats as they emerge to hunt and forage.
-We run the tour every Thursday evening with a minimum of 4, and a maximum of 8 people.
 It is important to please bring a torch with you.
-Sorry - we know your love your best friend but no dogs are allowed on this tour.

-From our meeting point in Uley, we meander across open fields towards a point where we will hunker down near a large main badger sett, hoping to glimpse badgers as they start to forage for food.
+From our meeting point in Uley, we meander through beautiful woodland towards a point where we will hunker down near a large main badger sett, hoping to glimpse badgers as they start to forage for food.

-As the light fades, we enter ancient beech woodland, a spot where the air is regularly filled with the hoots and screeches of tawny owls.
+As the light fades, we continue to follow the beech woodland path to a spot where the air is regularly filled with the hoots and screeches of tawny owls.
 We will pause here to wait and see if we get to see these majestic birds swooping overhead.
 Will be lucky enough to actually watch owls hunting for supper?

-As darkness arrives, we head along a woodland track before creeping out once again into open fields.
+As darkness arrives, we creeping out into open fields.